 Because response classes are only held for courses directly related to school mathematics material, other courses do not have response classes.
 The first mathematics content course that does not have a response class is Number Theory, with a weight of two credits.
 Most of the topics in this course are new topics for students so that they should be more excited and find out things that are new to them.
 In this case, it requires self-regulated learning.
+Self-regulated learning is one of the soft skills students need.
+Nursyahidah & Albab (2018) stated that students are agents of change who need provision in the form of hard skills and soft skills in order to be able to participate in competition in a world that is constantly changing every day.
 Prospective teacher students need self-regulated learning and also need to foster it so that their enthusiasm for learning continues to be fostered.
 Later, when they become teachers, these students can have the enthusiasm to continue to improve their quality.

 Ardiawan's research (2016) explains that students who get response class have better Number Theory learning outcomes than students who do not get the response class.
-Meanwhile, Tahar continuency's research (2006) states that the higher the self-regulated learning of students, the better their learning outcomes.
-Research by

-Damayanti, Siregar, & Harahap (2015) states a significant positive relationship between learning motivation and self-regulated learning a in students.
-However, no research looks at how self-regulated learning of students who do not get response class, even though in other content classes previously students received response classes.
-This study will analyze how students' self-regulated learning in the Number Theory ass, whether by not having a response class, students have good self-regulated learning.
+Meanwhile, Tahar & Enceng's research (2006) states that the higher the self-regulated learning of students, the better their learning outcomes.
+In line with this, Long & Aleven's research (2016) states that self-regulated learning can enhance students' domain-level learning outcomes.
+Research by Damayanti, N., Siregar, M., Harahap (2015) states a significant positive relationship between learning motivation and self-regulated learning in students.
+This research will look at how self-regulated learning of students who do not get response class, even though in other content classes previously students received response classes.
+So that a clearer and more complete picture will be obtained regarding the self-regulated learning in the Number Theory class, whether by not having a response class, students have good self-regulated learning.

-Based on this background issue, there are two problems in this study which are:

-- 1. Do stud141s who not get a response class have good self-regulated learning? - 2.
-How is the quality of students' self-regulated learning in number theory class that does not have a response class?
+Based on this background issue, there are two problems in this study which are: do students who not get a response class have good self-regulated learning?
+And how is the quality of students' self-regulated learning in number theory class that does not have a response class?